mvoto/crm-daron/README.md

 #### TODO

 VERSION 1:
-- Fix duplicated devices on form edit
-- Fix todo's
-- Remove unused attributes from customers
-- Add tooltip maybe on the index tr's with devices info
+- Add collapse info on index table

 VERSION 2:
 - Add an export button on customers to generate a .xls file